cloudmesh/cloudmesh-cloud/README.md

 def a():

-   sting to be executed via ssh on remote machine
+   sting to be executed via ssh on a remote machine